RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

         );

-Drawing process is similar to *RectPic*:
+The drawing process is similar to *RectPic*:

 .. code-block:: verilog